schappim/mBot-Gitbook/section-3-chapter-15-motor-control.md

 ---

-In the last chapter we learned how to get the two LEDs to display two different colours.
-In this part of the crash course, we are going to learn how to use the two motors.
+In the last chapter you learned how to get the two LEDs to display two different colours.
+In this part of the crash course, you are going to learn how to use the two motors.
 Each mBot comes with two motors, left and right, depending on how we look at it.

 They are connected to one of two ports as shown in the image below.